 Booking: Your mentee is responsible for booking meetings, and we should always have a meeting scheduled in the calendar.
 After each meeting, we schedule the next.

 Agenda: We agree on an agenda before each meeting.

-Participation: We are both committed to actively engage in the relation.
+Participation: We are both committed to actively engage in the relation and participating in the events in the program.